MehediHasan-ds/E-Commerce-Data-Analysis-with-SQL-and-Power-BI/README.md

 ### Step 3: Pricing Strategy Analysis

 1. **Price Impact Analysis**:
    - **Description**: Analyze the impact of price changes on revenue.
+   - **Implementation Process**:
+      1. **Create Monthly Product Data**: Aggregate data to calculate the average price, total quantity, and revenue for each product per month.
+      2. **Calculate Lag Values**: Use the `LAG` function to get the previous month's values for price, quantity, and revenue.
+      3. **Calculate Percentage Changes**: Compute the percentage change in price, quantity, and revenue between the current and previous month.
+      4. **Filter Results**: Only include rows where the previous month's price is not null to avoid division by zero errors.
+    - **Main Logic**:
+      - The core logic involves time-series analysis to understand the impact of price changes.
+The `LAG` function is crucial for comparing current and previous values, and the percentage change calculations help in quantifying the impact.

    - **Core Functions**: `CREATE OR REPLACE FUNCTION`, `WITH` (CTE), `JOIN`, `LAG`, `ROUND`, `GROUP BY`.
    - **Skills Gained**: Function creation, Common Table Expressions (CTEs), window functions, and numerical rounding.
    ```sql